divescapes/divescapes.ca/content/tickets/index.md

 ]
 +++

 The very best value to attend the show is to purchase an Early Bird Gold Pass.
 A gold pass enables you to see all of the speakers over the course of Friday and Saturday, as well as enjoy dinner each night, including the gala dinner on Saturday night.
-Cash Bar extra.
+Note: Cash Bar extra.
+PRIZES for Early Bird Ticket Holders only: TBA

 <div class="premium plan one-third column">
   <h3>Gold Pass</h3>